iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The first step toward getting somewhere is to decide that you are not going to stay where you are.
+> The source of a true smile is an awakened mind.
 >
-> — Unknown
+> — Thich Nhat Hanh

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->